codein/codein.github.io/v3/content/blog/resume.md

 # Robin Varghese

-What ever the problem, I like to be part of the solution.
+Whatever the problem, I want to be part of the solution.
+I enjoy developing software and empowering others in my [knowledge space](https://github.com/codein/codein.github.io/blob/master/files/resume.md#knowledge-space).
+I bring 10+ years of Full-Stack Developer experience and 5+ years of Leadership experience.

 I thrive in an environment of uncertainty which requires constant learning.
-I enjoy empowering others in my [knowledge space](https://github.com/codein/codein.github.io/blob/master/files/resume.md#knowledge-space) and developing software to surface information from data.
-Given any problem space, my hope is to be part of the solution.
-My aspiration is to improve health-care delivery by harnessing my skills.

 ### Reach Me